What Is Malvertising?

 Malvertising vs. Ad Malware

-Ad malware is different in that it gets installed on a user’s computer and inundates the machine with unwanted advertisements.
-Malvertisements can be a vehicle for getting malicious adware installed on someone’s computer, however.
+Ad malware is different.
+This type of malware gets installed on a user’s computer and inundates the machine with unwanted advertisements.

 How To Prevent Malvertising